-I design interfaces, algorithms, and systems for games, digital shape modeling tools, and virtual cameras.
-My research is based on minimalist principles, and leverages and extends our understanding of how humans perceive shape, motion, and color.
-Some of my past projects include FiberMesh (SIGGRAPH 2007), Osmos (Apple Design Award winner 2011), Models of Viewpoint Preference (SIGGRAPH 2012), Pixelation, RigMesh (SIGGRAPH Asia 2012), Exploring Game Space (FDG 2015), and AniMesh (SIGGRAPH Asia 2015).
+I create interfaces, algorithms, and systems for games, digital shape modeling tools, and virtual cameras.
+Some of my past projects include FiberMesh (SIGGRAPH 2007), Osmos (Apple Design Award winner 2011), Models of Viewpoint Preference (SIGGRAPH 2012), Pixelation, RigMesh (SIGGRAPH Asia 2012), Exploring Game Space (FDG 2015), AniMesh (SIGGRAPH Asia 2015), Highscores (FDG 2016), Depth in Games (AAAI 2017), and Cooperative Agents (IEEE COG 2019).
+See Google Scholar for a list of published projects.

 "To doubt everything or to believe everything are two equally convenient solutions; both dispense with the necessity of reflection." - Henri Poincaré, Science and Hypothesis, 1905.